 Built in the 1950s, the Alaskan Way Viaduct was damaged in the 2001 Nisqually Earthquake.
 While it was strengthened and safe for daily use, the structure remained seismically vulnerable.
 The viaduct’s role in moving people into and through downtown Seattle will be replaced by the new SR 99 tunnel and a new Alaskan Way surface street now under construction.

 Viaduct removal work began on Feb.
 12, 2019 and concluded in November 2019.
 The major elements of this project were:

 - Shifting Alaskan Way to the west of the viaduct.

 - Removing the Alaskan Way Viaduct from South Dearborn Street to the Battery Street Tunnel.

 - Removing the Columbia and Seneca street ramps.

 - Building a new, temporary pedestrian bridge across Alaskan Way to Colman Dock.

 - Restoring the area where the viaduct once stood and then turning the space over to the City of Seattle's Waterfront Seattle Program.

-Removing a large concrete structure from a busy waterfront will be unavoidably disruptive.
-Our primary goal is to remove the viaduct safely and with as little disruption as possible to nearby people, property and businesses.
-The contractor, Kiewit Infrastructure West Co., will follow a variety of standards and best practices as they design and conduct the work.
+Removing a large concrete structure from a busy waterfront is unavoidably disruptive.
+Our primary goal was to remove the viaduct safely and with as little disruption as possible to nearby people, property and businesses.
+The contractor, Kiewit Infrastructure West Co., completed the work without any reportable injuries or significant damage to property, and while keeping Alaskan Way open.